-Preheat oven to 375°F.
+Preheat oven to 375°F/190°C.

-Lay the pastry into a 9" ceramic pie plate and trim to fit.
+Lay the pastry into a 9-in. ceramic pie plate and trim to fit.
 Place in the freezer and allow to firm for about 20 minutes.
 Remove the pan from the freezer, line the pastry with foil and fill with pie weights or dried beans to prevent the dough from bubbling as it bakes.
 Bake for 20 minutes.

-Toast pecans in a jelly roll pan or on a cookie sheet until shiny and fragrant.
+To prepare the filling, toast pecans in a jelly roll pan or on a cookie sheet until shiny and fragrant.
 Be careful not to overcook.

 In a medium mixing bowl, beat the eggs lightly.
 Add the brown sugar, corn syrup, butter, vanilla and salt.
 Mix well.
 Fill the pastry shell with the toasted pecans and pour the egg mixture over the pecans.

 Bake for 25 - 30 minutes or until the filling sets.
 Remove the pie from the oven and cool for one hour.

 Melt the chocolate in the top pan of a double boiler over simmering water.
 When the chocolate is completely melted, drizzle over the pie.